The Basics of an Effective Growth Social Media Strategy

-Here’s a breakdown of a successful Growth Social Media Strategy
+Building a Growth Social Media Strategy

-Create a Moodboard:
+Create a Mood Board

-A great way to generate awareness is putting together an Influencer Campaign.
-Plan your campaign, goal, budget, copy, briefing, and deadline.
-Make sure you have a good mailing of influencers toreach out in order to collaborate.
-We highly recommend you to be very clear when it comes to the terms of the partnership and what’s the expected outcome.
-If you don't have someone in-house to be in charge of that you can also outsource the campaign from Influencer Marketing Platforms such as Takumi and Tribe.
+A great way to generate awareness is by putting together an "Influencer Campaign".
+Part of this process includes planing your campaign, goal, budget, copy, briefing, and deadline.
+Make sure you have a good mailing of influencers to reach out to for collaboration too.
+We highly recommend being very clear when it comes to the terms of the partnership, and what the expected outcome is.
+If you don't have someone in-house to take charge of this, you can outsource the campaign from Influencer Marketing Platforms such as Takumi and Tribe.

 PR and Brand Collaborations